ChrisRBe/PP-P2P-Parser/README.md

 * debitumnetwork - Supports current account statement format (as of 2020-09-08) exported to csv

 ### Alternative solution for Auxmoney

-Unfortunately, the output file of Auxmoney's reports is not suitable for being parsed by PP-P2P-Parser in a senseful way.
+Unfortunately, the output file of Auxmoney's reports is not suitable for being parsed by PP-P2P-Parser in a meaningful way.
 As an alternative, you can check out the [PP-Auxmoney-Parser](https://github.com/StegSchreck/PP-Auxmoney-Parser) project.

 ## Configuration files